sphinixFTW/highrise-js-sdk/readme.md

  * Emitted when a player moves or teleports in the game.
  *
  * @event bot#TrackPlayerMovement
+ * @param {object} user - The user object containing the player's id and username.
  * @param {object} position - The position object containing the player's location and facing direction.
  * @param {number} position.x - The X coordinate of the player's position.
  * @param {number} position.y - The Y coordinate of the player's position.